drmocm/DVB-IQ/README.md

 connected to the second input of my MAX SX8 with your LNB config file in ~/ddzapconf/

-Ther is one more cli option for chosing the color scheme:
+There is one more cli option for chosing the color scheme:

 `./dvb_iq -q X`